 The auspicious partnership of producers Margo Lion, New Line Cinema and Seattle’s 5th Avenue Theater brought Broadway “Hairspray” in 2002, so naturally hopes have been high for the trio’s second venture, “The Wedding Singer,” which debuted Thursday night in Seattle.
-The new show, like its predecessor, cleverly renders in costume and song the excesses of a particular era.
-But in other key respects, “The Wedding Singer” is no “Hairspray" -- at least not yet.
+The new show, like its predecessor, cleverly renders in costume and song the excesses of a particular era (in this case, 1980s New Jersey rather than 1960s Baltimore).
+But in other key respects, “The Wedding Singer” is no “Hairspray” — at least not yet.

 The musical follows the outline, though not the details, of the 1998 film on which it’s based: A washed-up rock ‘n’ roller finds true love — and himself — in the suburbs of Jersey.

 In the movie, the leads were played by Adam Sandler and Drew Barrymore, two actors who shared a misfit charm that made their partnership seem inevitable.
 Here, Robbie is played by Comedy Central’s Stephen Lynch and Julia by Laura Benanti — performers arguably more vocally and dramatically talented than their screen counterparts, but somehow less suited to the material.
 Both exude a kind of wholesome niceness that comes across as almost bland; they’re attractive, but we never see the idiosyncrasies that mark them for each other.